Links

 }

 As you can see, we are dynamically injecting some HTML into an existing element.
 Because this is being done after Aurelia has already compiled the view, it would not work.
-This is why we have to call enhance to tell Aurelia to parse our inserted HTML.
+This is why we must call enhance to tell Aurelia to parse our inserted HTML.

-You can use this approach to enhance HTML inserted into the page after initial compilation, perfect for server-generated code.
+You can use this approach to enhance HTML inserted into the page after initial compilation, which is perfect for server-generated code.